HugoFernandes2343/LAPR4_2017-2018/docs/white/s4567890/sp1/README.md

 Core00.0 - The Home page should present metadata about all workbooks (i.e., Workbook Descriptions).
 This metadata should be persisted in a relational database (using JPA).
 In the UI of the Home page it should be possible to add a new Workbook Description.

+We can further specify this textual requirements as user stories.

+Proposal:

+US1 - As the Product Owner I want that the workbooks that are displayed in the Home Page come from a relational database so that they are persisted and can be updated.

+US2 - As a User of the Application I want to be able to add new Workbook Descriptions when I am in the Home Page.

 # 3. Analysis

 *In this section you should describe the study/analysis/research you developed in order to design a solution.*

+The main idea for the "workflow" of this feature increment.

 ![Analysis SD](analysis.png)